RamanLab/nbfpeg/leaveoneout/README.txt

+We also evaluated our features using leave-one-species-out validation in which one species is left out as test set whereas all the other 26 species are kept as training set.
+We repeated this 27 times with different set of organisms as training and test set.
+This experiment was performed to check whether the features are effective to predict essential genes in a new unseen organism and are transferable across organisms.
+We used Random Forest Classifier [27] with 100 trees after undersampling equal number of non-essential genes since it was easily scalable for predicting essential genes in new organisms.

 1.change feature name to the any of the desires features in loo.sh 1st line allfeatsorted.txt ..597 network and sequence features allrefexsorted.txt..267 ReFeX features